 Then load the rest of your meal with veggies.

 This humble hat-trick will help keep you feeling satisfied for a lot longer than avoiding carbs or fats altogether – and it’ll also make sure you’re getting the nutrients your body needs to be healthy.

 If you want some easy, healthy and fast recipes that include all the key food groups, try getting Back to Basics with my app.

 4. You’re not eating enough

 Here’s one thing (of many) I know to be true: If you under eat at one meal, chances are you’ll end up eating more at the next meal.
-The problem with under-eating at breakfast or lunch (there’s that pesky “trying to be good” fallacy again), is that you’re way more likely to overeat or binge because you’re completely burnt out and starving from running on empty.

 You’re better off eating a substantial lunch full of healthy fats, slow-burning carbs and lean protein, a powerhouse trio that’ll keep you energised while you’re running around being your best self.
 A solid lunch means you can happily enjoy a lighter (albeit balanced) dinner before laying horizontally for ideally 7+ hours.

 If you’re sick and tired of dieting and want a better approach to health, check out my free F*CK DIETS Challenge.

 ✅ Free strategies to be healthy without dieting